azure-adventure-day/aad-team/setup-infra-gameengine.md

 ./deploy-team.sh <team_name> northeurope <subscription_id>
 ```

+> Hint: This will take some minutes - take the time to look into the Terraform scripts, Kubernetes YAML files and provided source code from World Game Federation.

 After the script has been executed you will see three resource groups:
 * one holding the Terraform state,
 * one holding all Azure resources
 * and the last one is used by the AKS cluster for all the infrastructure components behind

-**Attention: Please see the Terraform output, it includes the SQL Server password and the SQL connection string**
+> **Attention: Please see the Terraform output, it includes the SQL Server password and the SQL connection string**

 ## 2. Deploy the Gamebot